Waziup/waziup.io/content/about-us/_index.md

 hiring: "At Waziup, we believe in fostering a collaborative, inclusive, and dynamic work culture that enables employees to unleash their full potential and contribute to the company’s mission."

+gender: At Waziup e.V., we place a high value on diversity and firmly believe in its transformative power.
+Our organizational culture is deeply rooted in a set of  core values that include integrity, honesty, reliability, tolerance, and fairness.
+These principles not only ethos but also serve as the bedrock upon which our corporate culture is built.
+They are not just words, they are the guiding lights that steer our organization towards success.
+Our Gender equity plan is coming soon!

 contact: |
   You can contact us at any moment.